Flour de Liz

 • Drain the crushed pineapple, saving the juice for the cake batter.

-• Preheat the oven to 350 F and spray cupcake tin with non-stick spray.
+• Preheat the oven to 350℉ and line cupcake tin with paper liners.

-• Beat in the egg, salt, baking powder, and extract.
+• Beat in the egg and cream of coconut.

-• Add flour and pineapple juice in alternating additions, both starting and ending with the flour.
+• Combine flour, salt, and baking powder, then add the dry ingredients and pineapple juice in alternating additions, both starting and ending with the flour.

 • Stir in crushed pineapple.